Liberty Jail: Change of venue and escape

-On January 25, 1839, Sidney Rigdon was released from jail following an eloquent self-defence in the Clay County Courthouse.
+On January 25, 1839, Sidney Rigdon was released from jail following an eloquent self-defense in the Clay County Courthouse.
 Because of threats, however, he stayed at the jail until February 5, 1839.

 On April 6, 1839, Smith and the prisoners were transferred to the Daviess County Jail in Gallatin where a grand jury was investigating.
 The grand jury was to indict them on murder, treason, burglary, arson, larceny, theft, and stealing.
 Smith and the followers were to appeal for a change of venue to Marion County, Missouri, in the northeast corner of the state near the village of Commerce, Illinois.
 However, the venue was changed to Boone County, Missouri.

 On April 15, 1839, en route to Boone County, Joseph Smith, Hyrum Smith, Lyman Wight, Alexander McRae, and Caleb Baldwin were allowed to escape after the sheriff and three of their guards drank whiskey while the fourth guard helped them saddle their horses for the escape.
 They arrived in Quincy, Illinois, on April 22 and from there were to regroup at Nauvoo.